What can nature's conservation of energy

 Summer’s blossoms are planted in autumn to nourish spring.

-Leaves take in sunlight during spring and summer, yet become fertilizer in the fall.
+Leaves take in sunlight during spring and summer and become fertilizer in the fall.
 Temperatures change throughout the year to transform water’s molecular structure.
 Warm temperatures generate faster molecular movement that leads to spring and summer rains.
 During winter, lower temperatures decrease molecular movement altogether.
 In its frozen state, water at higher altitudes is conserved as snow for later use downriver.
-Nature is expresses itself perfectly in time.
+Nature expresses itself perfectly in time.
+Life is not always a flowering, but also periods of darkness and gestation.

 When you boil water, the movement of molecules goes so fast, steam is produced.
 In clouds too, the water molecules develop sufficient kinetic energy to overcome any bonding forces that would hold them together and rain is released as precipitation.
 In the same way, situations that unfold faster than you can deal with them in the moment - can make you blow your lid.
-Anger can be how you encounter precipitous events that release a buildup of pressure.
+Anger can be how you encounter precipitous events that release a buildup of pressure, but the pressure reveals the distance you have traveled from the flow.

 Just as the heat, clouds and rain cannot be separated in their interaction - what causes your anger is not the event, and it is not necessarily bad.
 In most cases your response was more than the situation warranted.
 You had already reached your boiling point, and were simmering for some time.
 The difference between response and reaction is the past attitude you place on present events.
 Nature’s conservation of energy might inspire you to become the master of your response.
-An inability to respond appropriately to the time is like a farmer trying to plant corn in the snow.
+Don't look at the event - understand your reaction.

 Be inspired by nature’s laws of conservation to use and release the energy of expression by responding more and reacting less.
 Explore the difference between the two.
 Take personal responsibility for the unprocessed energy you carry with you.
 Ice and snow capture the molecular shape of water in its crystal formation and is actually quite beautiful.
 It serves as a snapshot of the shape of harmony that can compose your inner core.

-Being responsive to the moment and not over-reacting to every event ensures that energy can be conserved and harmonized with life's thrust toward abundance.
+Being responsive to the moment and not over-reacting to every event ensures that energy can be conserved and harmonized with how life shapes you.
 Anger can serve a purpose if it releases you from your hold on the past.
 Nothing in life is static however, so it does no good to hold onto anything.

 Trust in life’s gentle prodding for release – nothing is ever working against you.
 If you derive your self worth by solving problems, you will find a road composed of many problems.
 In nature there is a time and there is a season for all activity.
 Composing your inner world allows you to become master of your experiences.
 Being open, you will discover harmony in all you do.